The path to membership

 4. Submit works or articles for our magazines and downloads

-5. Have your own artist page in the SBA Fellow members’ area of the website and display the details of all your books, courses, and workshops on the members’ courses page
+5. Have your own artist page on the SBA’s website and display the details of all your books, courses, and workshops on the members’ courses page

 6. Enter up to six works into SBA exhibitions at the applicable submission fee (subject to selection)